 Braces for Kids!

 Redwood Shores Orthodontics emphasizes non-extraction orthodontic treatment creating a fuller smile and a healthy bite for children!
 We have provided more information below on the benefits of early orthodontic care and treatment for children.
-If you would like to know more, schedule a complimentary initial consultation today with Dr. Wu.
+If you would like to know more, schedule an initial consultation today with Dr. Wu.
 Our office is located in Redwood Shores.

 Contact our practice at (650) 593-1160 to schedule an appointment for an orthodontic evaluation.
 Early treatment now will help give your child a healthy, beautiful smile for a lifetime.